 Create a Safe Space in Both Homes

 Your furry friends will be anxious on moving day.
-Give them a small breakfast so they have something in their stomach, but don’t overfeed as they can get sick during the relocation process.
+Give them a small breakfast so they have something in their stomach, but don’t overfeed so they don’t get sick during the relocation process.

 Let Them Explore

-Once you’re all moved in, let the cat out of the safe room to explore his or her new environs.
-Be careful to keep doors and windows closed for a couple of weeks while kitty gets used to the new home and remember to get back on schedule with their food, playtime and such.
+Once you’re all moved in, let the cat out of the safe room to explore his or her new environment.
+Be careful to keep doors and windows closed while kitty gets used to the new home and remember to get back on schedule with their food, playtime, and such.
 Routine keeps them happy.

 If you are moving out of state or cross-country, check with airlines about taking your cat with you.
 Ask if they can be on the plane with you or other accommodations they have for pets.
 You may also want to check into Delta Dash to see if they can meet your needs as well.